Pulok24/Event_Management_System/README.md

 Features-

 - User Authentication:  Secure login and registration for users.
+-	BCrypt Algorithm: Used for hashing passwords, which keeps user passwords safe.
 - Event Creation:   Users can create and manage events.
 - Attendee Registration: Open registration for attendees to join events.
 - Event Listing: List of all available events